JuliaGNI/GeometricMachineLearning.jl/docs/src/structure_preservation/symplecticity.md

 ```@raw latex
 % introductory remarks for the latex version
-A central topic of this thesis is \textit{structure preservation}.
+A central topic of this dissertation is \textit{structure preservation}.
 In this chapter we discuss the notions of \textit{symplecticity} and \textit{volume preservation}.
-After this we discuss what we mean by \textit{structure-preserving neural network}.
+After this we introduce the concept of \textit{structure-preserving neural networks}.
 ```

 # Symplectic Systems